fengqiliu11/fengqiliu11.github.io/_pages/about.md

 <!-- I received my PhD from xx in xx.-->

-My research interests are financial econometrics, economic networks and operations-finance interface.
+My research interests are empirical finance, economic networks and operations-finance interface.

 <br />